MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Capability-Envisioning.md

 ## Example scenario: Contoso Shopping application

 In our scenario, Contoso partners with retailer AdventureWorks to develop a solution that provides a virtual storefront and systems to improve employee communication, inventory planning, and data insights across operations.
-Let’s review how this use case aligns with our considerations for choosing a development approach.
+Let's review how this use case aligns with our considerations for choosing a development approach.

 ### Considerations